MicrosoftDocs/appcenter-docs/vs-mobile-center-docs/sdk/getting-started/react-native.md

 	react-native link
 	```

-	For iOS, it will try to download our SDK from **Cocoapods**, if you see an error like:
+	For iOS, it will try to download the iOS Mobile Center SDK from **Cocoapods**, if you see an error like:

 	```
 	Added code to initialize iOS Mobile Center SDK in ios/reactnativesample/AppDelegate.m